Charly1357/rent/README.md

 - This part of the program shows all the questions with the options below<br>
 and the message "Enter your choice:"
-- Option 1  The rent is calculated by taking the value of the house multiply it with 8% add the inflation and the costs/month and you have the rent and the necesary income is calculated by rent/0.3 this means that only 30% of your income should be used for the rent.
+- Option 1  The rent is calculated by taking the value of the house multiply it with 0.008 add the inflation/100 and the costs/month and you have the rent and the necesary income is calculated by rent/0.3 this means that only 30% of your income should be used for the rent.
 - In the first option Input data houses the user will input the number of